-TRCOA Recording Arts technical courses are Pass/Fail.
+TRCOA Recording Arts courses are Pass/Fail.
 For a grade of P (Pass), students must earn 85% or higher on all tests, quizzes and meet industry standards for projects as determined by the instructor.
 Otherwise, a grade of F (Fail) will be assigned.
 A grade of I (Incomplete) will be assigned for students who withdraw from the program for satisfactory reasons (i.e. illness, death in family, military service, etc.).
-A grade of "W" (Withdraw) will be assigned when a student is withdrawn from school or from a course before the final day of the course.
+A grade of "W" (Withdraw) will be assigned when a student is withdrawn from school or from a course before the fi all day of the course.
 A grade of "T" (Terminated) will be assigned when a student is terminated due to unsatisfactory academic progress.
-General Education courses are letter graded with "C" and above for passing.
-See "Grading System and Academic Standards" above for more info.
+Gen Ed courses are letter graded with "C" and above for passing.

-Incomplete, Withdrawals, Repeat Subjects, and Remedial Work Policies
+Incomplete, Withdrawals, Repeat Subjects, and Remedial Work Policies INCOMPLETE GRADE

-INCOMPLETE GRADE